github/docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/quickstart-for-configuring-your-minio-storage-bucket-for-github-actions.md

 {% warning %}

 **Warning**: MinIO has announced removal of MinIO Gateways.
 Starting June 1st, 2022, support and bug fixes for the current MinIO NAS Gateway implementation will only be available for paid customers via their LTS support contract.
-If you want to continue using MinIO Gateways with {% data variables.product.prodname_registry %}, we recommend moving to MinIO LTS support.
+If you want to continue using MinIO Gateways with {% data variables.product.prodname_actions %}, we recommend moving to MinIO LTS support.
 For more information, see [Scheduled removal of MinIO Gateway for GCS, Azure, HDFS](https://github.com/minio/minio/issues/14331) in the minio/minio repository.

 Other modes of MinIO remain available with standard support.